Missionary position: Popularity

 Among humans, the missionary position is the most commonly used sex position.
 In his seminal study Sexual Behavior in the Human Female (1953), which focused on American women, researcher Alfred Kinsey stated that 91% of married women surveyed reported using this position most often, whereas 9% reported using it exclusively.
 A The Journal of Sexual Medicine study entitled What Kind of Erotic Film Clips Should We Use in Female Sex Research?
 An Exploratory Study selected 18 film clips out of a sample of 90 that were found by the women studied to be particularly mentally appealing and visually arousing.
 21% of the original 90 involved the missionary position, but 33% of the final 18 involved missionary.
 Fewer than 10% of sexually active persons rarely or never use the missionary position.
-According to Francoeur, the Brazilian Bororo Indians eschew missionary, finding it insulting for either partner to be above the other during sex.
+According to Francoeur, the Brazilian Bororo people eschew missionary, finding it insulting for either partner to be above the other during sex.
 Balinese shun the man-on-top position in favor of what they call "the Oceanic position" due to their perception of the former as being impractical and clumsy.
 The Cashinahua people use the missionary position to stay stable when they have sex in a forest stream to avoid insect bites.
 The inhabitants of Inis Beag practice the missionary position exclusively, with very limited foreplay.
 In addition to humans, the missionary position has also been used by certain other species, including bonobos, gorillas, and armadillos.